express-ts/create-npack-app/docusaurus/docs/deployment.md

 ## Other Solutions

-You don’t necessarily need a static server in order to run a Create React App project in production.
+You don’t necessarily need a static server in order to run a Create Npack App project in production.
 It also works well when integrated into an existing server side app.

 Here’s a programmatic example using [Node](https://nodejs.org/) and [Express](https://expressjs.com/):